openziti/ziti/ziti/cmd/ziti/cmd/demo/setup-scripts/multi-router-tunneler-hosted.md

 ## Summary

-You should now be to run the echo server with
+You should now be to run two instances of the echo server with

 ```
-ziti demo echo-server -p 1234
+ziti demo echo-server -p 1234 --health-check-addr 0.0.0.0:2234
+ziti demo echo-server -p 1235 --health-check-addr 0.0.0.0:2235
 ```

 and the zcat client using